timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 ### The Trekhleb

-The aforementioned Algorithms and Data Structures in JavaScript I call The Trekhleb is a very exhaustive list of data structures and algorithms with pseudo code, vanilla JavaScript examples with unit tests and even links to Wikipedia pages and videos from the [hacker rank channel](https://www.youtube.com/@HackerrankOfficial).
+The aforementioned Algorithms and Data Structures in JavaScript repo (which I call The Trekhleb here) is a very exhaustive list of data structures and algorithms with pseudo code, vanilla JavaScript examples with unit tests and even links to Wikipedia pages and videos from the [hacker rank channel](https://www.`yo`utube.com/@HackerrankOfficial).
 There are many contributors, 1,115 commits so far, the last only two months ago.
 These seem to mainly be translations of the content into the 18 languages available.
 So they are really trying to spread the word there.

 One limitation I see with it is that it does not fit in with the way I code these days, which is usually in TypeScript and in a React/Node setting.